06 June Topics

 They did what? – In 1959, mail was delivered by missile.

-June 9: Freedom of Religion – In 1628, Thomas Morton is exiled for his religious beliefs.
+June 9: Freedom of Religion – In 1628, Thomas Morton was exiled for his religious beliefs.

 The Mail Didn’t Go Through – In 1772, the HMS Gaspée was run aground.